Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Experiments and Results

 We use the hyper-parameters in Table~\ref{table:hyperparams} for each method.
-For t-SNE \cite{maaten2008visualizing} and UMAP \cite{mcinnes2018umap}, the recommended hyper-parameters in original papers were used as we did not observe any improvement in results by tuning these parameters.
+For t-SNE \cite{maaten2008visualizing} and UMAP \cite{mcinnes2018umap}, the recommended hyper-parameters in the original papers were used as we did not observe any improvement in results by tuning these parameters.
 Similarly, for parametric t-SNE, we used the set of parameters provided by the GitHub implementation \footnote{https://github.com/jsilter/parametric\_tsne}.
-The tuned hyper-parameters for SONG are noted in Table~\ref{table:hyperparams}.